-The capacity calculation methodology has no negative consequences on the development of capacity calculation methodologies in CCR Nordic and CCR Core and can evolve dynamically with the development and merger of CCRs in the future.
+The capacity calculation methodology has no negative consequences on the development of capacity calculation methodologies in CCR Nordic and CCR Core and can evolve dynamically with the development in the future.
 The methodology therefore does not hinder an efficient long-term operation in CCR Hansa and adjacent CCRs and the development of the transmission system in the Union.